Review of the Wildhorn Outfitters Seaview 180 Degree V2 Snorkel Mask

 To store the mask you simply make sure to keep it in a dry, ventilated and dark place.
 Constant exposure to sunlight can and will damage the silicone and plastics of the mask.
 When you’re at the beach then put a towel over the mask instead of baking it in direct sunlight.

-Lastly, always keep the lens off of sand.
+Lastly, always keep the lens off of the sand.
 The fine sand particles can scratch the lens and eventually it’ll start to impact your visibility.

 Can you use it for freediving?